ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 - Which individual UI components to use?
 - Setting up environment variables for local development.
 - Pagination limits for lists and tables.
-- Algorithm to use for a single, specific task
+- Algorithm to use for a single, specific task.

 ### Format